-FUTURE ANYTHING: ACTIVATE 2023 | LOCAL MARKET UNIT OVERVIEW
+FUTURE ANYTHING: ACTIVATE 2024 | LOCAL MARKET UNIT OVERVIEW

 L Title Learning Goals Success Criteria Exit Ticket Portfolio Assessment items Future Capabilities Key Activities Teacher Tips and Advice 1 The Beginning We are learning to understand the 'Need to Knows' of the Future Anything program through the exploration of the Driving Question.
 We are learning to understand the Future Capabilities that underpin the Future Anything Activate program.
-Use what you know to work in groups to role play the Future Capabilities Role Play Future Anything Pre-Program Student Survey Communication Project Management Critical Thinking Problem Solving Innovation Adaptive Mindset A Unpacking the Driving Question Future Capabilities role play Future Anything Pre-Program Student Survey Students will be introduced to Future Anything and the Activate program.
+Use what you know to work in groups to role play the Future Capabilities Future Anything Pre-Program Student Survey Curiosity Communication Unpacking the Driving Question Future Capabilities role play Future Anything Pre-Program Student Survey Students will be introduced to Future Anything and the Activate program.
 They will be required to break down the driving question of the unit and explore any unfamiliar terms that underpin this unit.
 They are introduced to the Future Capabilities that underpin the Activate program, and work in their groups to create a short role play that demonstrates the Capabilities being used effectively and ineffectively in the primary school context.
 They use this mini challenge as an opportunity to reflect on their group work and identify what skills they need to draw on to complete the Activate program.
-At the end of this lesson, students will also be required to complete the Future Anything Pre-Program Survey so that the Future Anything Team can collate a tailored report for the school at the start and end of the program.
-You should also complete the Teacher Pre-Program Survey at this point.
-2 The Entrepren eur's Odyssey We are learning to understand the shape of the Future Anything Activate program.
-We are learning to build a profile to help us understand who we are; our strengths and weaknesses; likes and dislikes; personalised areas of expertise and authenticity.
+At the end of this lesson, students complete the Future Anything Pre-Program Survey so that the Future Anything Team can collate a tailored report for the school at the start and end of the program.
+You are encouraged to complete the Teacher Pre-Program Survey if you haven't done so already.
+2 The Entrepreneur's Odyssey We are learning to understand the shape of the Future Anything Activate program.
+We are learning to build a profile to help us understand who we are; our strengths and weaknesses; likes and dislikes; personalised areas of expertise.
 Use what you know to build a learner profile.
-Use what you know to share insights about yourself with a partner.
-Completed Learned Profile Communicatio n Critical Thinking Watch the Entrepreneur's Odyssey video or view the graphic and discuss Complete a learner profile Share with a friend This is a great opportunity to tie in with other reflection activities completed in your school context, for example character strengths or personality types that might be explored in a pastoral care setting.
+Use what you know to share insights about yourself with a partner. ^ Completed Learned Profile Curiosity Communication Look at the Entrepreneur's Odyssey image and discuss Complete a learner profile Share with a friend This is a great opportunity to tie in with other reflection activities completed in your school context, for example character strengths or personality types that might be explored in a pastoral care setting.
 The Collaborative Archetypes quiz may include language that is challenging for some primary students.
 Use the PowerPoint for a simplified way for students to choose which archetype (scissor, paper or rock) suits them best.
 There is a simple Learner Profile example if students are unsure how to complete the worksheet.
-Rather than using the Learner Profile worksheet, you may want to have students to create their own profile template that they can customise and share insights about themselves.
+You may want to have students create their own profile template that they can customise and share insights about themselves.
 These could be displayed in the classroom or in a digital space.
 Sharing these insights is an important part of this step of the Odyssey.